LosVocelos/LamponeDocs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Campo Lampone 2025 documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+This is a documentation for administration panel (:doc:`server`) and robot ROS workspace (:doc:`robot`)

 .. note::

-   This project is under active development.
+   This project is under intensive development.

 Contents
 --------

 .. toctree::

-   usage
-   api
+   server
+   robot